 Employee training should focus on the proper erection, handling, use, inspection, removal and care of the scaffolds.
 Training must also include the installation of fall protection, such as guardrails.

-Guardrails must be installed on all scaffold platforms in accordance with required standards and at least consist of top rails, midrails and toeboards (if more than 10 feet above the ground or floor).
+Guardrails must be installed on all scaffold platforms in accordance with OSHA 1910.451 and at least consist of top rails, midrails and toeboards.

 Workers on suspended scaffolds must use a fall protection system to protect them against scaffold failure.
 This system will usually consist of a full body harness, lanyard, rope grab, independent vertical lifeline and an independent lifeline anchorage.
 Remember, fall protection is only as good as its anchorage.
 The anchorage points are independent points on structures where lifelines are securely attached.
 These points must be able to support at least 5,000 pounds per employee.

 Workers and others located at lower levels need to be protected from objects falling off scaffolds using the following methods:

 There are several things an employee can do to protect themselves from the common hazards mentioned in Module 1: